KoljaB/RealtimeSTT/README.md

 ### Updates

 #### v0.1.6
-- implements context manager protocol (recorder can be used in a `with` statement)
+- Implements context manager protocol (recorder can be used in a `with` statement)
-- bugfix in shutdown method
+- Bugfix for resource management in shutdown method

 #### v0.1.5